pvlib/pvlib-python/docs/sphinx/source/package_overview.rst

         ac = pvlib.pvsystem.snlinverter(inverter, dc['v_mp'], dc['p_mp'])
         annual_energy = ac.sum()
         energies[name] = annual_energy

     energies = pd.Series(energies)

     # based on the parameters specified above, these are in W*hrs
     print(energies.round(0))

     energies.plot(kind='bar', rot=0)
     @savefig proc-energies.png width=6in
     plt.ylabel('Yearly energy yield (W hr)')

+pvlib-python provides a :py:func:`~pvlib.modelchain.basic_chain` function that implements much of the code above.
+Use this function with a full understanding of what it is doing internally!

+.. ipython:: python

+    from pvlib.modelchain import basic_chain

+    energies = {}
+    for latitude, longitude, name, altitude in coordinates: dc, ac = basic_chain(times, latitude, longitude,
+                             module, inverter,
+                             altitude=altitude,
+                             orientation_strategy='south_at_latitude_tilt')
+        annual_energy = ac.sum()
+        energies[name] = annual_energy

+    energies = pd.Series(energies)

+    # based on the parameters specified above, these are in W*hrs
+    print(energies.round(0))

+    energies.plot(kind='bar', rot=0)
+    @savefig basic-chain-energies.png width=6in
+    plt.ylabel('Yearly energy yield (W hr)')

 Object oriented (Location, PVSystem, ModelChain)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first object oriented paradigm uses a model where a :py:class:`~pvlib.pvsystem.PVSystem` object represents an assembled collection of modules, inverters, etc., a :py:class:`~pvlib.location.Location` object represents a particular place on the planet, and a :py:class:`~pvlib.modelchain.ModelChain` object describes the modeling chain used to calculate PV output at that Location.
 This can be a useful paradigm if you prefer to think about the PV system and its location as separate concepts or if you develop your own ModelChain subclasses.
 It can also be helpful if you make extensive use of Location-specific methods for other calculations.

 The following code demonstrates how to use :py:class:`~pvlib.location.Location`,